• Skip to main content

 If you are considering the Air vaporizer, I think it’s worth looking at the Air 2 for the full temp spectrum, and the Air 2 also has less draw resistance meaning that it will be easier to draw from.

-I would also check out the Davinci Miqro and the POTV ONE if you were looking for more options in the same price range.
+I would also check out my Davinci Miqro-C review and my POTV ONE review if you were looking for more options in the same price range.

 The Miqro vaporizer retails for $99 for the basic kit and offers a full temp spectrum, a replaceable battery system, and a 5-year warranty.
 The Air 2 does offer a more powerful heater that can keep up with aggressive draws.